JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-   instance path first, else func (entity) name — the func-name tier is load-bearing because entity names encode closure values, so a `.latency`-derived parameter change (e.g. FIFO depth) renames its factory entity and every instance path underneath, exactly where the AUTOPIPELINE'd core lives (the core's own name is stable — its closure captures only the user's func).
+   instance path first, else func (entity) name — the func-name tier is load-bearing because entity names encode closure values, so a `.latency`-derived parameter change (e.g. FIFO depth) renames its factory entity and every instance path underneath, exactly where the AUTO_PIPELINE'd core lives (the core's own name is stable — its closure captures only the user's func).
 Seeding ends by invalidating EVERY entry's cached hash/latency strings — cached hash chains embed child func names, and any cache carried across the